Skip to content

 # 4: d65f03c0 ret

-d65f03c0, also four bytes.
-Two instructions, both exactly four bytes.
-This means the instruction decoder's job is particularly simple: the instruction fetch stage always fetches four bytes at a time, without needing to do any length determination.
-The elegance of this design becomes even more apparent when contrasted with x86.
+d65f03c0, which is also four bytes.
+Both instructions are exactly four bytes in length.
+This means the instruction decoder's job is particularly simple; the fetch stage simply fetches a fixed four bytes at a time, without needing to perform any length checks.
+The elegance of this design becomes even more apparent when we compare it to x86.

 bash